TheCedarPrince/thecedarprince.github.io/notes/01282022220116-resource-description-framework.md

++++
-@def title = "The Resource Description Framework (RDF) Explained"
-@def slug = "01282022220116-resource-description-framework"
-@def tags = ["outline", "rdf", "resource", "description", "framework", "metadata", "semantic", "web", "archive"]
-@def description = "An explanation on what the Resource Description Framework is"

-@def rss_title = "The Resource Description Framework (RDF) Explained"
-@def rss_description = "An explanation on what the Resource Description Framework is"
-@def rss_pubdate = Date(2022, 1, 28)
+title = "The Resource Description Framework (RDF) Explained" slug = "01282022220116-resource-description-framework" tags = ["outline", "rdf", "resource", "description", "framework", "metadata", "semantic", "web", "archive"] description = "An explanation on what the Resource Description Framework is" rss_title = "The Resource Description Framework (RDF) Explained" rss_description = "An explanation on what the Resource Description Framework is" rss_pubdate = Date(2022, 1, 28)
++++

 The Resource Description Framework (RDF) Explained